 If you would like to be considered for need-based financial aid as well as combined merit-based and need-based awards, submit the CSS PROFILE by November 1 and the Free Application for Federal Student Aid (FAFSA) by February 15.
 For more information, please visit the Financial Assistance website.

-Please note: Early Decision applicants will not receive notification of any full-tuition merit awards until late March – early April.
+Early Decision applicants who applied for one of our full tuition scholarships, such as the Trustee Scholarship, will not receive notification until late March – early April.
 Students applying for need-based aid who meet the eligibility requirements will be notified of their financial aid awards in their admission package.